mjolnirapp/mjolnir/README.md

 Our [mailing list](https://groups.google.com/forum/#!forum/mjolnir-io)
 is a fine place to share ideas, and follow releases and announcements.

-We also have a growing IRC channel on freenode, #mjolnir.
+We also have a shrinking IRC channel on freenode, #mjolnir.

 ## Credits and Thanks